Impact

 Risk and Exploitability

-Because a device revision can trigger a kernel crash even in the absence of an attacker, the vulnerability is exploitable by anyone who can influence the device’s state (e.g., by resetting the chip to enable pending interrupts).
-The likelihood of exploitation is moderate: it requires the target to contain an MCP23S08 and for the chip to enter a state with enabled interrupts and no handler defined.
-EPSS data is not available, and this vulnerability is not listed in the CISA KEV catalog.
-The vulnerability’s CVSS score is not disclosed, but the nature of the crash suggests a high severity.
+Because a device revision can trigger a kernel crash even in the absence of an attacker, the vulnerability is exploitable by anyone who can influence the device’s state (for example, by resetting the chip to enable pending interrupts).
+The likelihood of exploitation is low, with an EPSS score of less than 1%, yet the impact remains severe if achieved.
+The vulnerability is not listed in the CISA KEV catalog.
+The CVSS score is not disclosed, but the crash indicates high severity.
 Immediate patching is advised to prevent availability loss.

 OpenCVE Enrichment